nils-woxholt/azdo-insights/README.md

-# A tool to gain insights into contibutions to a project in Azure Devops
+# Get insights into your contributions to a project in Azure Devops

 When looking back on a project, it's often interesting to reflect on your contributions to that project.